-The trade-off is a much lower battery life.
+The trade-off is much lower battery life.
 The Philips Multigroom 7000 lasts for five hours compared to the 7100’s single hour.

-I’d say the 7100 is only worth the extra investment if you like to keep your whole body groomed.
+I’d say the 7100 is only worth the extra investment if you like to keep your whole body grooming.
 If you’re happy sticking to your face and head, the 7000 is the way to go.

 The Final Word

 It’s not perfect, but the Philips MG7750/49 is an excellent advancement of the 5000 series.
-The addition of a foil attachment makes it easier to clean up stubble, plus it has a phenomenal battery life.
+The addition of a foil attachment makes it easier to clean up stubble, plus it has phenomenal battery life.